 Niseko’s snow is legendary.
 Featured in pretty much every ski publication around the globe and countless ski flicks, it is literally what dreams are made of.
 With all of this coverage, Niseko is anything but a secret and these days skiers flock from abroad in throngs to get their piece of the #Japanuary pie, gobbling up pow quicker than you can say powder day.

 A local guide, well-versed in the many nooks and crannies of the four resorts that make up Niseko United, makes all the difference in finding unbelievable snow you (and everyone else) would otherwise miss.
 We skied waist-deep snow through open glades that was picture perfect and fantasy-like, but we would never have found it without our guide and Japanese ice cream enthusiast, Sven, to show us the way.
 It might seem like a splurge, but without direction you’re guaranteed to be missing a piece of the Japanese powder experience.
-Powder Pro Guides are English speakers and full of secrets you’ll be lucky to get your hands on.
+Platinum Pro Guides are English speakers and full of secrets you’ll be lucky to get your hands on.

 Bonus: Guides will also keep you out of no-go zones with high consequences like unexpected cliffs and possible arrests for trespassing (yes, really).